mth/u-boot-odroid-m2/README.md

 Usable GUI also needs userland to have 24.x or newer version of the Mesa libraries.

-Currently you need UART console to use Linux distributions installers.
+Currently many Linux distributions installers need UART console, however some newer ones are able to boot into working graphical GUI.
+NB!
+The display appears only after the Linux kernel has booted (GRUB has no output).

 ## Browsers